-It was around 2 in the noon and we were completely exhausted and famished by then but to our surprise could find no decent place to grab a quick lunch.
-To add on to our frustration and relying on our best friend GPS, we took a turn realizing much later that it had been underneath construction.
-The trail that showed in google maps of mere half-hour took our two hours of journey.
+It was around 2 noon and we were completely exhausted and famished by then but to our surprise could find no decent place to grab a quick lunch.
+To add to our frustration and relying on our best friend’s GPS, we took a turn realizing much later that it had been underneath construction.
+The trail that showed in google maps of a mere half-hour took our two hours of journey.

 DRIVE ON THE WESTERN GHATS